 6. Durability

-Everything from getting on and off the lift to skiing through trees can wreak havoc on your gear, and as a result, ski jackets are pretty durable overall.
+To be able to withstand getting on and off the lift and laps through the trees, ski jackets have to be durable.
 Denier, or “D,” is how fabric thickness is measured, and a higher number correlates with a thicker build.
-Reporting is a little inconsistent, but in general, resort skiers are best off with a burlier construction, and some of our favorites are about 100D and up.
+Reporting is a little inconsistent, but in general, resort skiers are best off with a burlier construction, and some of our favorites are about 100D and up (like the Patagonia Storm Shift and its 150D shell).
 If you prioritize a lighter setup for mobility but still want something tough, jackets with about 80D like the Arc’teryx Sabre are a great compromise.
-And finally, backcountry shells are often the thinnest for weight savings, with popular jackets ranging from 40D (Patagonia’s PowSlayer) to 70D (Outdoor Research's Hemispheres II) or more.
+And finally, backcountry shells are often the thinnest for weight savings, with popular jackets ranging from 40D (Outdoor Research's Skytour AscentShell) to 70D (OR's Hemispheres II) or more.
 And in the cases where a manufacturer doesn’t provide the specification, you can make some safe assumptions based on its intended use: Expect a thicker build with a resort shell and a bit less durability for active and touring designs.

 7. Does Breathability Matter to You?

 Whether or not a breathable jacket is a priority lines up directly with your planned uses.
 For dedicated downhill riding, staying cool is a pretty low consideration.
 It’s true you can work up a sweat on longer runs, but that can be easily fixed by swapping to a lighter midlayer or unzipping the collar of the jacket.
-If, however, you’ll be doing sidecountry hikes or full-on backcountry touring, breathability makes a big jump in importance.
+If, however, you’ll be going on sidecountry hikes or full-on backcountry touring, breathability makes a big jump in importance.
 As mentioned above, the best breathers are softshells, although they’re also the worst performers in the wet.
-3-layer hardshells are next up, and some jackets like Outdoor Research's Skytour are truly impressive.How to Choose a Ski Jacket (skinning in backcountry)
+3-layer hardshells are next, and one of our favorites is the highly breathable Outdoor Research Skytour .

 Pit Zips